 PFI's General Terms and Conditions for Students

-The Pastoral Formation Institute (hereunder referred to PFI or the Institute), is an established Institute within the Archdiocese of Malta and licensed by MFHEA (Licence Number: 2013-FHI-028).
-The Institute offers various programmes (hereunder referred to also as course) in order to fulfill its mission of forming Christians for today’s world and ministry
+The Pastoral Formation Institute (hereunder referred to as PFI or the Institute), is an established Institute within the Archdiocese of Malta and licensed by MFHEA (Licence Number: 2013-FHI-028).
+The Institute offers various programmes (hereunder referred to also as course) in order to fulfil its mission of forming Christians for today’s world and ministry.

 1.1 PFI commits itself to publish all information before the commencement of the course, such as but not limited to course description, lecture dates, venue, mode of assessment etc. Nevertheless, the Institute reserves the right to make the necessary changes to make up for matters that may arise which are beyond its control.